evanpurkhiser/media-center-automation/README.md

 This repository contains some small tools and configurations I use to automate my setup, with low power usage and convenience in mind.

+ * LIRC remote configurations for the SMSL Q5 Amp and LG TV.
+ * udev rule to apply the proper attribute to the NES30 bluetooth device
+ * Kodi keymapping for the NES30 bluetooth remote

 ### Bluetooth connection status automation

 The included `bt-power-listener` script is used to listen for connection status